FuelLabs/sway/docs/book/src/sway-program-types/smart_contracts.md

 A smart contract is no different than a script or predicate in that it is a piece of bytecode that is deployed to the blockchain via a [transaction](https://fuellabs.github.io/fuel-specs/master/protocol/tx_format).
 The main features of a smart contract that differentiate it from scripts or predicates are that it is _callable_ and _stateful_.
 Put another way, a smart contract is analogous to a deployed API with some database state.
 <!-- contract:example:end -->

-The interface of a smart contract, also just called a contract, must be defined strictly with an [ABI declaration](#the-abi-declaration).
-See [this contract](../examples/wallet_smart_contract.md) for an example.
+The interface of a smart contract, also just called a contract, can be explicitly defined with an [ABI declaration](#the-abi-declaration) or implicitly with an [impl Self](#impl-self-contracts) item for the special type "Contract".
+See [this contract](../examples/wallet_smart_contract.md) for an example on using ABIs.

 ## Syntax of a Smart Contract

 As with any Sway program, the program starts with a declaration of what [program type](./index.md) it is.
-A contract must also either define or import an [ABI declaration](#the-abi-declaration) and implement it.
+When using ABIs, a contract must either define or import an [ABI declaration](#the-abi-declaration) and implement it.

 <!-- This section should explain best practices for ABIs -->
 <!-- ABI:example:start -->